Talk on Rhythm

 Which is what we call somatic body,

-which is the body only you can feel,
+being the body only you can feel,

 and nobody else can see it